 Any land, improvements to land or structures, and physical structures or buildings that someone is entitled to by ownership of a title or deed.

 Getting a new mortgage loan that replaces and pays your existing mortgage loan in full.
-This is like getting an entirely new mortgage loan, and is usually done in order to lower interest rates on a current mortgage loan or take cash out of the equity in a home.
-If you have a VA Home Loan, you can refinance with the VA through its Cash Out Refinance option or its Interest Rate Reduction Refinancing Loans, IRRRLs, which allow Veterans to refinance their current VA mortgage to a lower interest rate in order to save them money and lower their monthly payments.
+This is like getting an entirely new mortgage loan and is usually done in order to lower interest rates on a current mortgage loan or take cash out of the equity in a home.
+If you have a VA Home Loan, you can refinance with the VA through its Cash-Out Refinance option or its Interest Rate Reduction Refinancing Loans, IRRRLs, which allow Veterans to refinance your current VA mortgage to a lower interest rate in order to save them money and lower their monthly payments.

 A lender will look into the history of other dwellings you have inhabited in order to see if you make your payments on time and are credible in the area of housing payments.
 Lenders will contact past landlords or look at your credit history from any previous mortgages to make sure you were never delinquent.

 The legal document that both parties sign in order to cancel a previously signed legal contract.
 If, in the case of real estate transactions, there was a signed purchase agreement and then the buyer or seller changed their minds about the home then a rescission agreement would have to be signed.

 What is left of your earnings after you have paid you fixed expenses, variable expenses, and a future mortgage payment.
 Lenders look at this in order to determine how much of a monthly mortgage payment you can afford.